brillout/wildcard-api/docs/intro.template.md

 For large applications we recommend REST/GraphQL.

 Flexibility is paramount
-when prototyping,
+when prototyping
-and Wildcard's structureless nature is fitting.
-Whereas the rigid structure of a generic API gets in the way of quickly evolving a prototype.
+and Wildcard's structureless nature is fitting, whereas the rigid structure of a generic API gets in the way of quickly evolving a prototype.

 Wildcard is trivial to setup,
 allowing you to quickly ship a prototype.

-We explore use cases in more depth at
+We explore Wildcard use cases in more depth at
 [Custom vs Generic](/docs/custom-vs-generic.md).

 !INLINE ./snippets/faq-section-footer.md --hide-source-path